 CLS Timber, 63 x 38mm, 2400mm lengths, qty.6 (5 ½ if making more than one stand.)
 (If stands will live outside permanently, use pressure-treated timber, which will usually look slightly green.)

 Cup Square Bolts (Coachbolts) 10mm or 12mm x 90mm long, qty.4

 Penny Washers, to fit coachbolts, qty.
-12 Matching fibre/rubber washers if available.
+8 or 12 with matching fibre/rubber washers if available.

 Lock-nuts, Nylon insert, to fit coachbolts, qty.4

 Wood screws, 6mm x 75mm to 90mm long, qty.
 8 - for top bar down into front legs.

 Wood screws, 6mm x 60mm to 90mm long, qty.
 8 or 12 - for cross bars into back of legs (check the length if using different timber).

 Cord, rope or webbing; approx 1m but allow a little extra for the knots if using thick rope.

 Optional: Cord, or very thin rope for pin rack; approx 1.5m depending on the thickness.